GreptimeTeam/docs/docs/nightly/en/contributor-guide/flownode/arrangement.md

 # Arrangement

-Arrangement store the state in the dataflow's process, for now there is no persisent and we store arrangement in the memory.
+Arrangement store the state in the dataflow's process, streams of updates flow in to an arrangement, and arrangement store them for further query and updates.

+For now there is no persisent and we store arrangement in the memory.
 The arrangement essentially store key-value pairs with timestamp to mark it's change time.

 The kv pairs are both `Row` in arrangement, and the timestamp is the time when the row is created or updated.